nfrechette/rtm/docs/simd_support.md

 ## x86 and x64

-Various versions of SSE are supported: SSE2, SSE3, SSE4, and AVX.
+Various versions of SSE are supported: SSE2, SSE3, SSE4, AVX, AVX2, and FMA.

+*Note that even when FMA is enabled, its intrinsics are not used because they are slower.*

 ## ARM